ananya-ghosh/Telling-stories-with-Data/README.md

 My Portfolio

 # About Me
 Hello!
 I am Ananya Ghosh from India.
 I am a graduate student at Carnegie Mellon University, studying Information Systems Management with concentration on Business Intelligence and Data Analytics.
 I have worked as a software developer at SAP Labs for almost 3 years.
 My work was primarily in the e-commerce domain.
-My career aspirations are to work as a Data Analyst or Data Engineer in a company that addresses social issues.
+My career aspirations are to work as a Product Manager in a company that addresses social issues.

 My hobbies include travelling and discovering my hidden potential.
 I love to meet new people and listen to their stories.